Swendsen-Wang Algorithm on the Mean-Field Potts Model: Lower bound on the mixing time for

-We first establish the following (crude) bound on the probability mass of configurations in $\overline{S}$ in the Potts distribution. \begin{lemma} Let $B\geq \Bh$.
+We first establish the following (crude) bound on the probability mass of configurations in $\overline{S}$ in the Potts distribution.
+(Far more precise bounds are known and can be found in, e.g., \cite{HET}; the following estimate follows easily from our upper bound on the mixing time.) \begin{lemma} Let $B\geq \Bh$.
 For the Potts distribution $\mu$ in \eqref{eq:Gibbs}, for all sufficiently large $n$, it holds that $\mu(\overline{S})\leq 1/8$. \end{lemma} \begin{proof} For any starting state $X_0$, we have that for $T=O(\log n)$, it holds that

 where $\epsilon>0$ is a constant independent of $n$.
 (For $B>\Bh$ this follows by Lemmas~\ref{slon7} and~\ref{slon8}, and for $B=\Bh$ this follows by Lemmas~\ref{slonslon7} and \ref{slon8}.)
 It follows that for all non-negative integers $j$ it holds that